San Antonio Medical License Defense Attorney

 The Texas Office of Administrative Hearings, also known as SOAH, hears most Administrative Law disciplinary matters.
 SOAH is headquartered in Austin, but may hold Hearings remotely or in other locations.
 Hearings may be held in Austin, Corpus Christi, Dallas, El Paso, Fort Worth, Houston, Lubbock or San Antonio.
 The Texas Medical License Administrative Law Hearing is a formal Hearing before an Administrative Law Judge.

 The Administrative Law Judge, or ALJ, will issue a written Proposal for Decision approximately 60 days after the Hearing.
 The Texas Medical License agency and the Respondent generally both have the ability to file responses to the Proposal for Decision, called Exceptions and Briefs.
-The Texas Medical License Board can adopt, modify or reject the ALJ’s Proposal for Decision.
+Most Texas Medical License Boards can adopt, modify or reject the ALJ’s Proposal for Decision.
 The Texas Medical Licensing Board’s action is called the Final Order.
 There are two main rights of Appeal of a Final Order.
 Texas Government Code § 2001.144 allows a licensee to file a Motion for Rehearing within 25 days after the Final Order is issued.
 If a Motion for Rehearing is denied, the Respondent can file a Request for Judicial Review in Travis County District Court in Austin.
 A Request for Judicial Review must be filed within 30 days of the denial of the Motion for Rehearing.
 Texas Medical licensees facing a Texas Licensing Board Administrative Law Hearing need representation from a Texas Medical License Hearing Defense Lawyer serving San Antonio.

 San Antonio Healthcare License and Criminal Convictions